 Cell growth synchronizer

-The presented technology relates to a new method of production of synchronized adherently growing cell lines that can be used especially in laboratories for basic and applied research, and provide also a complete technological solution for carrying out said method.
+The presented technology relates to a new method of production of synchronized adherently growing cell lines that can be used especially in laboratories for basic and applied research, and provides also a complete technological solution for carrying out said method.
 Cell line growing techniques are an integral part of work for many biological, biotechnological and medical laboratories.
-One of the integral aspects of the cell population growth is the asynchronicity, which means that the cells go through the stages of the cell cycle at different pace.
+One of the aspects of cell population growth is asynchronicity, which means that the cells go through the stages of the cell cycle at different pace.
 This heterogeneity of the cell population represents a serious problem for many experimental procedures because cells in different phases of the cell cycle vary in physical, physiological, biochemical and genetic properties.
-Achieving homogeneous synchronous cell population of a sufficient size is a complicated technological process.
-It can be achieved by either separation of the cells (using sorters or counter-flow elutriators) or by chemical synchronization of the cell growth (manipulation of growth factors, inhibitors of replication, inhibitors of mitosis, permanent checkpoint activators).
-Among disadvantages of standard methods belongs stress which induces biochemical, transcriptional and even irreversible genomic changes and/or high demands on special equipment and laboratory personal.
+Typically, having a homogeneous synchronous cell population is a laborious task, achieved by either separation of the cells (using sorters or counter-flow elutriators) or by chemical synchronization of the cell growth (manipulation of growth factors, inhibitors of replication, inhibitors of mitosis, permanent checkpoint activators).
+Among disadvantages of standard methods, stress, irreversible genomic changes and/or high demands on special equipment and laboratory personal are counted.
 Our invention aims at eliminating the negative effects of the commonly used synchronization methods and at the same time decreasing the financial, time and operational intensity of this important laboratory procedure.
 The method explores natural principle of anchorage dependence of the cellular growth which is shared by most adherently growing cell lines cultivated in-vitro.

 Prototype.
 Validation studies on different cell lines.

 Our product offers a unique way for obtaining synchronized cell population reversibly arrested in late telophase with minimum stress affecting the cells fitness.
-Moreover it is cheap for production and is compatible with standard laboratory equipment and consumables.
-It is also very easy to use and its primary purpose of usage can be extended to a programmable self-powered shaker usable for other labtechniques.
+Moreover, its production is inexpensive and the system is compatible with standard laboratory equipment and consumables.
+It is also easy to use and its primary purpose of usage can be extended to a programmable self-powered shaker usable for other lab-techniques.

 Exclusive/non-exclusive license to the know-how and data